Collection Page

 Display Condition

-you're good to go.Specific Properties
+true or false you're good to go.Slots

 Properties